Blueberry Scones with Lemon Glaze

 Step 2: Cut the Butter Into the Dry Ingredients

-It is very important that your butter is very cold for your scones.
-This will create the flakiness in the scones.
+It is crucial that your butter is very cold for these scones.
+This will create flakiness in the scones.

-Cube the cold butter and then use a pastry cutter, or a fork, to cut the fat into the dry ingredients for the scones.
-You want to cut the fat in until it is the texture of coarse meal.
+Add the butter into the bowl and use a pastry cutter or fork to “cut” the butter into the dry ingredients until it resembles coarse meal.

 Step 3: Add the Blueberries